iambrainstorming/iambrainstorming.github.io/src/chapters/education/web3_curriculum.md

 Political parties which campaign on transparency and decentralization, should be the first to advocate Web3 in education.
 It's aligned with their values — open governance, participatory democracy, and anti-corruption systems.

+**5. Building Informed Citizens for the Web3 Age**

+Blockchain literacy is essential to protect people from falling prey to scammers.
+Even though most Web3 projects are open-source and transparent, many [naive users struggle to distinguish legitimate platforms from scams](https://interactive-five.vercel.app/crypto-disinformation).
+This vulnerability stems from a lack of understanding of cryptoeconomics and how decentralized systems function.

+Since Web3 is community-driven, it's crucial for more people and developers to get involved.
+Active participation ensures better self-regulation and allows the community to fully benefit from the technology—rather than being exposed to harmful practices.

 ---

 ## 🧠 What Should Be Taught in Web3?